-In recent years there has been numerous cases of the public being fined for middle lane hogging.
+In recent years there have been numerous cases of the public being fined for middle lane hogging.
 In more extreme cases, a man in West Yorkshire was given an almost £1000 fine and 6 penalty points for middle lane hogging.
 Whether you think that it’s appropriate or not, the law is in place, with active penalties that can be enforced on the spot.

 First-time offenders can opt to go on a driving course in lieu of the fine and penalty points and you can, of course, still challenge the decision to prosecute in the courts.